parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

 4. Similarly, set the SIZE entry parameters to *range of integers* and set the range as **1** to **8**.
 Click **OK**

-5. Click on the *IP Ports* and verify that the top-level ports are included.
+5. Click on the IP *Ports and Interfaces* and verify that the top-level ports are included.

-6. Click on the *IP GUI Customization Layout* and then click on the *Refresh* button to see the GUI.
+6. Click on the IP *GUI Customization Layout* and then click on the *Refresh* button to see the GUI.

    Notice that the input/output ports as well as the parameter with the default value are displayed.